 Steps to Become a Certified Individual Member International Society of Sandplay Therapy (ISST)

-An Individual Member (IM) is a Sandplay Therapist who is accepted into ISST and does not live in a country with a ISST National/Regional Society.
+An Individual Member (IM) is a Sandplay Therapist who is accepted into ISST and does not live in a country with a ISST Member/Regional Society.

-If you live in a country that has an ISST National or Regional society please refer to your local society for their guidelines.
+If you live in a country that has an ISST Member or Regional society please refer to your local society for their guidelines.
 ISST sets the minimum requirements only.